PayFabric/Portal/PayFabric/Sections/Payment Terminals.md

 ### Default Processing Method

-This option is only available when **Both EMV and Web Entry option** of **Processing Method** are selected.
+This option is available when **Both EMV and Web Entry option** and **EMV Only** of **Processing Method** are selected.
 Specify the default processing method on payment processing page.

 ### Only Allow Default Payment Terminal

-This option is only available when **Both EMV and Web Entry option** of **Processing Method** are selected.
+This option is available when **Both EMV and Web Entry option** and **EMV Only** of **Processing Method** are selected.
 If check marked, user will only be able to use the default payment terminal without the ability to switch to a different terminal device from the list.

 ### Require Credit Card Signature

-This option is only available when **Both EMV and Web Entry option** of **Processing Method** are selected.
+This option is available when **Both EMV and Web Entry option** and **EMV Only** of **Processing Method** are selected.
 If check marked, customer will be required to provide signature for card-present transaction, as applicable.
+Please note that PayFabric will ignore the signature for reference transactions.

 ### Allow Gift Card